Root cause analysis with Cause & Effect Chain and 5 Whys

 Besides being a thinking and brainstorming tool, the CEC analysis is an excellent way to learn how the system operates.
 CEC is recommended for the very beginning of the problem investigation.

-Some example for what CEC can be very useful for include:
+Some examples of what CEC can be very useful for include:

 Sudden production yield drop